kevinwjin/BACON/README.md

 # BACON: Bayesian Clustering of n-gons via a Double Dirichlet Mixture Model

 ## Introduction
-`BACON` is an R package for landmark-based Bayesian clustering of closed polygonal chains, relying on intrinsic shape features (i.e. relative interior angles and relative side lengths).
-The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them using a Gibbs sampler.
+`BACON` is an R package for landmark-based Bayesian clustering of closed polygonal chains, relying on intrinsic shape features (i.e. proportions of interior angles and side lengths).
+The algorithm accepts the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them using a Gibbs sampler.

 ## Installation (for future use)
 Install the package by one of the following methods: